Quality assurance procedures: Section D

 D4.
 The validation process for DL courses

 All new Distance Learning proposals will need to be added to the validation schedule.
-Schools should notify Registry via the Distance Learning Unit in order to progress a proposal for an amended or new module, route or course.
+Schools should ask the Distance Learning Unit to progress a proposal for an amended or new module, route or course.
 Schools should notify Registry of proposed course developments by submitting:

 The procedures for validating a Distance Learning proposal are the same as a University validation for a course delivered at the University (see Section B) with the exception the requirements outlined below.
 Schools should draft these sections in consultation with the DL unit.